Macron wants French pension plan implemented by end of year

-PARIS (AP) — French President Emmanuel Macron said Wednesday that the pension bill that he pushed through without a vote in parliament needs to be implemented by the "end of the year.”
+PARIS (AP) — French President Emmanuel Macron said Wednesday that the pension bill he pushed through without a vote in parliament needs to be implemented by the "end of the year,” sticking to his decision to raise the retirement age from 62 to 64 despite mass protests.

 The Constitutional Council needs to review the bill in the coming weeks, and it can only be turned into law after the body gives its approval.

-It was the first time that Macron had spoken publicly since his government forced the pension bill through parliament last week, prompting scattered protests in Paris and across the country, some degenerating into violence.
+It was the first time that Macron spoke publicly since his government forced the pension bill through parliament last week, prompting scattered protests in Paris and across the country, some degenerating into violence.
 His government survived two no-confidence votes at the lower chamber of parliament on Monday.

-The 45-year-old French president repeatedly said that he was convinced that the retirement system needed to be modified to keep it financed.
+The 45-year-old president repeatedly said that he was convinced that France's retirement system had needed to be modified to keep it financed.

 "That reform is not a luxury, it is not fun, it’s a necessity for the country," he said.

-Macron "condemned" violence after his decision last week prompted daily, scattered protests in cities around France, some degenerating into scuffles with police, including in Paris.
+He notably referred to rioters storming the U.S. Capitol in 2021 and Brazil’s top government buildings earlier this year, as well as the yellow vest movement against social injustice in France in 2018 which led to violent clashes and vandalism in the Paris streets.

+“When the United States of America lived what they lived at the Capitol, when Brazil lived what it lived, when you have seen extreme violence in Germany, The Netherlands, or sometimes here at home in the past ... we must say that we do respect (peaceful protesters), we do listen, we're trying to move the country forward ... but we cannot accept factious people nor factions,” he said.

-He insisted that he “respects” unions and protests organized by opponents to show that they disagree with the pension plan.
+At the same time, Macron insisted that he respects unions and protests organized by opponents to show that they disagree with the pension plan, seeking to clarify that he considers they are legitimate — unlike troublemakers.
+“We must listen to them, listen to their anger and respond to it,” he said.

+Unions have called for new nationwide protests and strikes on Thursday to demand that the government simply withdraws the retirement bill.
+High-speed and regional trains, Paris metro and other public transportation in major cities were expected to be disrupted.

+Macron acknowledged that a majority of the French are opposed to the reform.
+“But between opinion polls and the general interest of the country, I'm choosing the general interest ...
+And if it means bearing unpopularity afterwards, I will bear it.”

+He also said he “trusts” Prime Minister Elisabeth Borne to continue leading the government, suggesting he is not planning a government reshuffle.

-Dock workers in Marseille on Wednesday blocked access to the city's commercial port — France's biggest — preventing trucks and cars from entering amid a heavy police presence.
+Early on Wednesday, dock workers in Marseille blocked access to the city's commercial port — France's biggest — preventing trucks and cars from entering amid a heavy police presence.

 Oil shipments in the country were partially disrupted amid strikes at several refineries in western and southern France.
 Gas stations in the country's southeast region are currently the most affected by shortages.